MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 2. On the scanner computer, stop the scanner service, **Azure Information Protection Scanner**.

-3. Upgrade the Azure Information Protection client by installing the current GA version from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
+3. Upgrade the Azure Information Protection client by installing the current general availability (GA) version from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).

 4. In a PowerShell session, run the Update-AIPScanner command with the same profile name that you specified in step 1.
 For example: `Update-AIPScanner –Profile Europe`